-Membrane preparations containing ABC transporters show a baseline ATPase activity that varies for different transporters.
+Membrane preparations containing ABC transporters show a baseline ATPase activity that varies for different transporters and is dependent on the source the membrane vesicles are prepared from.
 Transported substrates increase this baseline ATPase activity, while inhibitors or slowly transported compounds inhibit the baseline ATPase activity and/or the ATPase activity measured in the presence of a stimulating agent.
 Both activation and inhibition studies can be performed.